 Put a 🗸 above your best w.

-Write the words in the correct boxes. worm whale wind web watch Trace.
+Write the words in the correct boxes. whale wind worm web watch Trace.
 Colour the wedges of cake.
 Colour the parts of the seahorse that show where the letter w sits in the lines.